 There is a mindfulness club, which is run at lunchtime.
 Students can attend and learn therapeutic techniques of controlling their stress by focusing their awareness on the present moment and calmly accepting their feelings.
 Students are also signposted to mindfulness Apps such as www.smilingmind.com.au

-There will be a bank of resources in the library (help shelf), where students can find resources and access self-help on a range of mental health concerns.
+There will be a bank of resources in the library and a display board (help shelf), where students can find resources and access self-help on a range of mental health concerns.